LordEidi/wombag/README.md

 **Wombag** is still under development and should be approached as such:

 - the Wallabag v2 API is only about 70% supported for now (PUT, GET, DELETE, PATCH Entries.
 No such thing as Attributes and Tags yet.
 But we are working on it).
-- there is no authentication yet, everybody get's an OAUTH ticket if they ask nicely (run **Wombag** in your own, trusted networks with a single user only).
 - **Wombag** will not have a web UI for a while (isn't planned, but never say never).
 But there is a CLI interface which helps you in managing your data and users.
 - **Wombag** does not (yet) support TLS on its own.
 Make sure to have a proxy like Nginx in front of Wombag for that.